lvillasen/FFT.js/README.md

 # FFT

-Compact Fast Fourier transform function in JavaScript based on the Cooley–Tukey algorithm with a demo page that illustrates the use of window functions a a simple spectrogram.
+Compact Fast Fourier transform function in JavaScript based on the Cooley–Tukey algorithm with a demo page that illustrates the use of window functions and a simple spectrogram.

 ## Demo